Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | clipper.live |

-A "music ark" in Chiba Minato.
+"The Music Ark" at Chiba Minato.
 It hosts live events and jam sessions centered on jazz.
-It's an adult space where you can enjoy music with a glass in hand, surrounded by the calm atmosphere of a port town.
-Even if you're looking for rock band members, connecting with jazz musicians can create unexpected chemical reactions.
+It's an elegant space where adults can enjoy music with a glass in hand, surrounded by the calm atmosphere of a port town.
+Rock band members seeking recruits may find unexpected chemistry with jazz musicians they encounter.

 Session information throughout Chiba Prefecture can be found all in one place on @jazz's session information page.
-Check regularly, and if you find a session that interests you, bring your instrument and jump in.
+Check regularly, and if an interesting session catches your eye, grab your instrument and jump in.

 Famous Bands and Artists from or Connected to Chiba

-Chiba Prefecture has produced numerous bands that represent Japan's music scene.
-Let's understand what kind of music this city has created.
+Chiba Prefecture has produced many bands that represent Japan's music scene.
+Understanding what kind of music this city has birthed is important.

-- BUMP OF CHICKEN — Formed by four childhood friends from kindergarten in Sakura City, Chiba in 1994.
-With iconic songs like "Astronomical Observation" and "Lost Man," they continue to lead Japan's rock scene.
-Chiba's greatest rock band
+- BUMP OF CHICKEN — From Sakura City, Chiba.
+All four members have been childhood friends since kindergarten and formed the band in 1994.
+They've created countless masterpieces like "Tenkai Kansooku" and "Lost Man," leading Japan's rock scene.
+The greatest rock band Chiba has to offer

 - ELLEGARDEN — Formed in Chiba in 1998.
 Vocalist Takeshi Hosomi is from Katori City, Chiba.
-After entering hiatus in 2008, they returned in 2018.
-A legendary band that established the pinnacle of punk and melodic core
+After going on hiatus in 2008, they made a comeback in 2018.
+A legendary band that established the pinnacle of punk and melodic hardcore

 - Kishidan — Formed in Kisarazu, Chiba in 1997.
 Leader Sho Ayashoji elevated Kisarazu's delinquent culture into entertainment as "Boso's Mad Dog."
-The annual "Kishidan Expo" held since 2003 in Kisarazu draws tens of thousands and has become a summer tradition in Chiba
+From 2003, they began holding "Kishidan Expo" in Kisarazu, which gathers tens of thousands annually and has become a summer symbol of Chiba

-- Seishin Kamaatchan — A rock band with all members from Chiba Prefecture.
-Gaining attention on Niconico Douga in 2008, they became a pioneer of internet-born bands.
-The charisma of the band's leader, raised in Chiba New Town, shines through
+- Shinsei Kamatte-chan — A rock band with all members from Chiba Prefecture.
+They gained attention on Niconico in 2008, becoming pioneers of internet-originated bands.
+The charisma of its members, raised in Chiba New Town, shines

-- Mai Kuraki — From Funabashi City, Chiba.
+- Kuraaki Mai — From Funabashi, Chiba.
 Known for "Detective Conan" theme songs, her debut song "Love, Day After Tomorrow" became a million-seller.
 She holds a Guinness World Record for the most "Detective Conan" theme songs

-Overall Cost Picture of Band Activity in Chiba
+Overall Picture of Band Activity Costs in Chiba

 |---|---|---|